alphapoint/slate/source/includes/oms_orders/_api_omsord_user_getorderfee.md

 A user with Trading permission can get fee estimates for any account that user is associated with and for any instrument or product that that account can trade; a user with Operator permission can get fee estimates for any account, instrument, or product.

+If loyalty token is enabled and there is no market for the loyalty token, the system automatically uses 3rd party rates for the loyalty token market.

 ### Request

 ```json